Infrastructure Layer

 *As needed, for specific hosts/services only

-Physically, the network topology is fairly small using only a handful of desktop switches, access points, and an internet firewall.
+Physically, the network topology is fairly simple with only a handful of desktop switches, access points, and an internet firewall.

 Qty. | Model | CPU | Memory | Storage | Usage |